TWO SEMESTERS OF GRIT AND SAVVY

-The FAP Security Analysis class provides MBA-level coverage of valuation, financing, business model assessment, mergers and acquisitions, risk management, and more.
-In addition to covering key concepts underpinning financial analysis, we delve into important features of financial markets, including the IPO underwriting process, the structure of debt contracts, how corporate bankruptcy works, the steps involved in a corporate acquisition, and the organization and compensation of private equity funds.
-Students will have opportunities to practice applying the tools of financial analysis through Harvard Business School cases and other assignments.
-We will also use insights from the course to gain a better understanding of important recent and current events and trends in financial markets.
+The FAP Security Analysis (FIN 377.3) class provides MBA-level coverage of valuation, financing, business model assessment, mergers and acquisitions, risk management, and more.
+In addition to covering key concepts underpinning financial analysis, we delve into essential features of financial markets, including the IPO underwriting process, the structure of debt contracts, how corporate bankruptcy works, and the steps involved in a corporate acquisition.
+Students will apply the tools of financial analysis through Harvard Business School cases and other assignments.
+We will also use insights from the course to better understand significant recent and current events and trends in financial markets.

-The FAP Practicum offers students exposure to the practice of financial analysis.
+The FAP Practicum (FIN 366P) exposes students to financial analysis practice.
 Approximately half of the class sessions are devoted to outside speakers, many from the FAP Advisory Council.
-Speakers in the practicum describe the practice of financial analysis in their areas of expertise, discuss actual investments they have been involved in evaluating, offer career advice based on their own experiences, and much more.
-Talks cover topics including private equity, hedge fund, and venture capital investment, distressed investing, undertaking an entrepreneurial endeavor, blockchain/cryptocurrency, and post-graduation recruiting and career planning.
+Speakers describe the practice of financial analysis in their areas of expertise, discuss actual investments they have evaluated, offer career advice based on their own experiences, and much more.
+Talks cover private equity, hedge fund, venture capital investment, distressed investing, undertaking an entrepreneurial endeavor, blockchain/cryptocurrency, and post-graduation recruiting and career planning.
+Other class sessions are devoted to learning insights about investment from academic research.
+As part of the practicum, students conduct and present detailed company-level stock analysis with the assistance of assigned investment professionals.